Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: Background and Related Work

 \section{Background and Related Work}

-\paragraph{Function vectors and in-context learning.} \citet{hendel2023context} demonstrated that in-context learning (ICL) creates task-specific directions in activation space. \citet{todd2024function} extended this to function vectors: mean-difference vectors between ICL and non-ICL activations that, when added to the residual stream, induce task behavior without demonstrations. \citet{liu2023context} proposed in-context vectors for more controllable steering.
-All prior work evaluates FVs in-distribution; we extend to systematic cross-template evaluation across 12 tasks and 6 models.
+\paragraph{Function vectors and in-context learning.} \citet{hendel2023context} demonstrated that ICL creates task-specific directions in activation space; \citet{todd2024function} extended this to function vectors identified via causal mediation over attention heads and observed (their Section~3.2) that FVs decoded through the unembedding produce token distributions ``not enough on their own to construct a working function vector.'' \citet{liu2023context} proposed in-context vectors for more controllable steering. \citet{dasilva2025steering} showed at scale (36 models) that FV reliability varies substantially across families.
+We extend this work to a fully bidirectional cross-template matrix (56 directed pairs per task) across 12 tasks and 6 models, generalize the vocabulary-projection observation across families, and tie it to a tuned-lens robustness check.

-\paragraph{Activation steering and the linear representation hypothesis.} \citet{turner2023activation} introduced activation addition as an optimization-free steering method. \citet{panickssery2023steering} applied contrastive activation addition to Llama~2. \citet{zou2023representation} proposed representation engineering as a general control framework. \citet{arditi2024refusal} showed refusal behavior is mediated by a single direction. \citet{park2023linear} articulated the linear representation hypothesis; \citet{marks2023geometry} found linear structure in truth-value representations; \citet{tigges2023linear} demonstrated linear representations of sentiment; \citet{hernandez2024linearity} studied linearity of relation representations.
-We decompose this hypothesis into two separable claims: \emph{linear decodability} (information is decodable by the model's own unembedding at intermediate layers) and \emph{linear steerability} (behavior can be induced by an additive intervention), and show they come apart---but in the opposite direction from what naive intuition predicts.
+\paragraph{Activation steering and the linear representation hypothesis.} \citet{turner2023activation} introduced activation addition as an optimization-free steering method. \citet{panickssery2023steering} and \citet{rimsky2024steering} formalized contrastive activation addition (CAA), the mean-of-differences approach we adopt; \citet{im2025unified} compared CAA, PCA, and classifier-based extraction and found mean-of-differences theoretically and empirically strong. \citet{zou2023representation} proposed representation engineering as a general control framework; \citet{arditi2024refusal} showed refusal is mediated by a single direction; \citet{marks2023geometry, tigges2023linear, hernandez2024linearity} found linear structure in truth-value, sentiment, and relation representations. \citet{park2023linear, park2024geometry} articulated the LRH, distinguishing an \emph{unembedding representation} (probing/decodability) from an \emph{embedding representation} (additive steering) and unifying them via a causal inner product.
+The reliability of additive steering has since been scrutinized: \citet{tan2024analysing} found steerability is largely dataset-level with substantial per-sample anti-steerability, \citet{braun2025understanding} showed prompt-type variants yield directionally distinct yet behaviorally comparable vectors, and \citet{goldmanwetzler2024orthogonal} found $>$800 nearly orthogonal vectors all inducing the same behavior---geometric similarity is not a reliable behavioral proxy.
+Building on the unembedding/embedding distinction, we empirically decompose the LRH into \emph{linear decodability} and \emph{linear steerability} and show these come apart in the opposite direction from naive intuition.